Henry Stommel: Discoveries

 In addition to his work on large-scale ocean currents, Stommel did research on a variety of problems in oceanography and meteorology.
 These include work on the classification of estuaries, estimates of turbulent diffusion, and studies of the impact of volcanoes on climate.
+He, with his wife Elizabeth, were the first to popularly link the 1815 eruption of Mount Tambora with the 1816 Year Without a Summer.

 Marriage

 Stommel married Elizabeth Brown, daughter of Huntington Brown, professor of English at the University of Minnesota, and Elizabeth Waldo Wentworth Brown, originally of Boston, on December 6, 1950.
 They had three children: Matthew (a professional fisherman in Falmouth, Massachusetts), Elijah (a physician at the Dartmouth-Hitchcock Medical Center), and Abigail Stommel Adams (a nurse practicing in Falmouth).